-Application is made for consent to partial mortgage discharge and to convey (sever) 432.7 m of land (Part 1) for one unit of a 3-unit street townhouse block currently under construction.
-Part 4 (1285.4 m of land) is to be retained for future residential development.
+Application is made for consent to partial discharge of mortgage and consent to convey 426.5 m2 of land (Part 1), for future construction of a three-unit townhouse.
+Part 4 is to be retained for future development with Part 5.

-The subject lands are located on the north side of Port Robinson Road, lying east of Station Street and are surrounded by a quickly evolving secondary plan growth area.
-Town staff have visited the site and are quite familiar with the local context.
+The subject lands are located on the north side of Port Robinson Road, lying east of Station Street and are situated in a quickly evolving secondary plan growth area.

-A pre-consult was held with the applicant(s) of the property and staff from the Town and Niagara Region Planning & Development Services on January 21, 2021 to discuss the subject application.
-In addition to the Consent Sketch, a Planning Justification Report prepared by Jennifer Vida MCIP, was also provided in support of the proposed development.
+A pre-consultation meeting was held with the applicant(s) of the property and staff from the Town and Niagara Region Planning & Development Services on January 21, 2021 to discuss the subject application.
+In addition to the Consent Sketch, a Planning Justification Report prepared by Jennifer Vida was also s in support of the proposed development.

 For the Committee's understanding and public record, Town Planning staff wish to clarify an inaccurate claim made by the applicant in their Planning Justification Report (PJR).
-Page 4 of this Report states that a 'zoning review' was conducted and approved in August 2020 by Town

-Planning staff to review the owner's original plan to build all six (6) townhouse dwellings concurrently, prior to applying for building permit to ensure compliance and avoid delay.
+Page 4 of this Report states that a 'zoning review' was conducted and approved in August 2020 by Town Planning staff to review the owner's original plan to build all six (6) townhouse dwellings concurrently, prior to applying for building permit to ensure compliance and avoid delay.
 This is false.
 According to email records between the architect of record and the Town, Planning staff were only asked to review 'side yards and (building) setback' zone provisions on the draft Site Plan.